-For more pick-and-roll basketball plays from a variety of sets and formations, check out our Pick-and-Roll plays at Hoops U. Academy.
+For more pick-and-roll basketball plays from a variety of sets and formations, check out our members-only Pick-and-Roll plays.

 This particular pick-and-roll play begins with O1 initiating it with the guard-to-guard entry pass at the top.
 O4 comes up to set the backscreen (pick) for O2.